-- issuing equity that would significantly dilute existing shareholders; - issuing convertible debt or some other securities that may have structural or other priority over our existing notes and may also, in the case of convertible debt, significantly dilute Charter's existing shareholders; - · further reducing our expenses and capital expenditures, which may impair our ability to increase revenue and grow operating cash flows; - · selling assets: or - requesting waivers or amendments with respect to our credit facilities, which may not be available on acceptable terms; and cannot be assured.
+- issuing equity at the Charter or Charter Holdco level, the proceeds of which could be loaned or contributed to us; - issuing debt securities that may have structural or other priority over our existing notes; - further reducing our expenses and capital expenditures, which may impair our ability to increase revenue and grow operating cash flows; - selling assets; or - requesting waivers or amendments with respect to our credit facilities, which may not be available on acceptable terms; and cannot be assured.

 If the above strategies are not successful, we could be forced to restructure our obligations or seek protection under the bankruptcy laws.
-In addition, if we need to raise additional capital through the issuance of equity or find it necessary to engage in a recapitalization or other similar transaction, our shareholders could suffer significant dilution and our noteholders might not receive principal and interest payments to which they are contractually entitled.
+In addition, if we find it necessary to engage in a recapitalization or other similar transaction, our noteholders might not receive principal and interest payments to which they are contractually entitled.

-Recent Financing Transaction
+Recent Financing Transactions